ashleychandy/CoinFlip/README.md

-# XDC Dice Game
+# XDC CoinFlip Game

-A decentralized dice game running on the XDC blockchain.
+A decentralized CoinFlip game running on the XDC blockchain.

 ## Project Structure